mobiwek61/i2cQuaternion/esp32_BLE_code/README.md

   It's a gyro, accelerometer and compass combined with a *navigation computer* "DMP" all on a chip
   Typically purchased on a "breakout board" with support hardware (power supply, level shifters, solder pads etc)
   https://product.tdk.com/en/search/sensor/mortion-inertial/imu/info?part_no=ICM-20948
-- I'd like to think I could build a saildrone; not very possible but makes a good working goal.
+- I'd like to think I could build a sailing drone; not very possible but makes a good working goal.

 ### Overview of system presented here
 - Orientation data is calculated at intervals by the chip, based on the 3 sensors, using a "sensor fusion" algorithm.
 This performed by the chip, and is very complex.